ospalh/anki-addons/pages/Nachschlagen.md

 favorite resources.

-A few of them are German, and the whole add-on is kept in German as well. „Nachschlagen“ is German for “Lookup”.
+A few of them are German, and the whole add-on is kept in German as well. „Nachschlagen“ is German for “look up”.

 ## Set-up

 There is a configuration section at the head of the [source file](https://github.com/ospalh/anki-addons/blob/master/Nachschlagen.py) where a few things can be configured.
 Most of it is not too important and explained in the file itself.
-You may encounter the error message “No field found for lookup.
+You may encounter the error message “No field found for look-up.
 Consider changing the field name lists in the plugin source.”
 That means that my guesses about what you use as field names were wrong.
 In this case you should add your favorite field names to the `expression_fields` and `meaning_fields` lists.

 ## For learners of any spoken language